TetraWeb/docker/php/README.md

  - Builds are based on official Docker php images
  - Automatically rebuilt when official images are updated, so this repository always contains the latest versions
  - PHP 5.3 added based on Docker Debian Wheezy images.
 No surprises here since support of PHP 5.3 is discontinued by PHP
  - PHP 5.2 added based on Docker Debian Squeeze images.
-No surprises here as well
+Without support of `mongo` extension, `composer` and `phpunit`.
+This image is intended for support of really old projects.

 # Supported tags and respective `Dockerfile` links